TheInquisitiveOne/obsidian-footnotes/README.md

 [^2]: Bar
 ```
 #### Base Scenario
-- Given there are two footnotes already
+- Given there are two numbered footnotes already
-- When I enter a new footnote in-between those two
+- When I enter a new numbered footnote in-between those two
 - Then the NEW footnote gets the index "2"
 - And the previously second footnote gets the index "3"
 - And the NEW footnote detail is inserted as the second entry at the bottom